 In each year group we teach the national curriculum for that year - therefore all children are learning the objectives for that Year Group and are initially classed as 'Below' end of year expectation.
 The only time this may differ is for pupils currently on our SEND list.
-Depending on their need, they might be taught objectives from an earlier year group's curriculum or the P-scales, this will be appropriately matched to their cognitive level.
-They would then be assessed using P-scales, objectives or tests from a different year group.
+Depending on need, the children might be taught objectives from an earlier year group's curriculum, pre-key stage standards or the Engagement Model.
+This will be appropriately matched to their cognitive level.
+They would then be assessed using pre-key stage standards or the Engagement Model, objectives or tests from a different year group.